-Pieces tended to be organised into neat, balanced phrases, and the dominant texture was now homophony.
+Pieces tended to be organized into neat, balanced phrases, and the dominant texture was now homophony.

 This means that there is a clear melody line, and a subordinate accompanying part, often playing chords.

-There was also more of a compositional focus upon chord sequences.
+There was also more of a compositional focus on chord sequences.